jooctrine/jooctrine/readme.md

 ------

-I've changed some things in the beginning of this year because we now have PSR-4 available.
+I've changed some things in the beginning of this year because of PSR-4 availablability.
 My Joomla-components are namespaced.
 I was first sticking to the Joomla-CMS-convention to make all directory-names small case and hence also started the namespace with a small case.
 I'm now in the transition to stick to the more common way to start namespaces with a capital and hence the directory-names too, so you can use the common Composer PSR-4 autoloader.
 But I sometimes have some issues with the case sensitivity on Linux.
 BTW only last week heard a very good reason to start namespaces with a capital instead of undercase: then you never have issues when using namespcaces in a string, as a backslash only has special meaning with some small case letters after it.
 It is not a PSR to start a namespace with a capital and I always thought it was mere convention to do that, but there is some rationale to it too.

 Here are some links about using Doctrine with the Joomla Framework:
 * in JIssues a branche was started to experiment with it.
 See http://issues.joomla.org/tracker/jtracker/342 and https://github.com/joomla/jissues/tree/doctrine/src